ba-inmoment/terraform_advanced_training/variable validation and suppression.md

 ## Task 1: Valdiate variables in a configuration block

-Add three variables at the top of your configuration file:
+Create a new folder called `variable_validation` with a `variables.tf` configuration file:

 ```hcl
 variable "cloud" {